CapashenRocks/TrinityCoreScripts/README.md

 # JerCore TrinityCore Scripts
-Various scripts writeen for TrinityCore.
+Various scripts written for TrinityCore.
 These will likely be for various version, but usually are modifiable to work with many versions (i.e. Cata--> Wrath)
   * The icon will indicate what the base version was coded and tested for.
     * Note- I do not code for wrath or cata classic.
 If it is Wrath it is 3.3.5 and Cata is 4.3.4